 We’ve put together a list of moving tips to keep in mind while moving in.
 Plus, in case you need more room while you’re settling into your new space, we have the perfect spot.
-Just rent a storage unit from Store Space!
+Just rent storage from Store Space.

 1. Check It Out